SmokinGrey/Minesweeper/README.md

 # Minesweeper
-Minesweeper Game Made with Python
+Minesweeper Game Made with Python and Vive coding